A Corporate Partnership with Next Step Living®

 "We have 520 Energy Star-certified buildings," says Mark Buckley, Staples' vice president of environmental affairs.
 "Our partnership with Next Step Living takes that commitment and broadens it to include more of our employees."

 Next Step Living Piques Interest, Earns Trust of Staples Employees.

 The central objective of the Staples partnership with Next Step Living is simple: Offer employees easy access to home energy-efficiency improvements, at the lowest possible cost.

 Staples employees’ first contact with Next Step Living is typically at lunchtime tables in cafeterias, which regularly host information fairs on topics such as energy and health and wellness.
 They learn about efficiency improvements ranging from programmable thermostats to going solar to options for oil heating such as ductless mini-split heating and cooling systems.
-(Editor's note: Next Step Living recommends ductless mini splits as an energy-efficient heating and cooling solution, but does not directly offer them to homeowners.
-If interested, we can connect you to an HVAC partner to suit your needs.)

 Home energy efficiency has a growing following among Staples employees.
 “The program gains momentum each time Next Step Living is here," Buckley says.
 "Next Step Living explains who they are and what they do, and more and more of our employees get it."

 Buckley believes the partnership has successfully addressed the trust issue that can arise with residential energy-efficiency improvements.
 "You’re letting someone into your home, after all," he says.
 Next Step Living's supervision of weatherization and other improvements has earned the trust of all the employees he's heard from.
 "The fact that Staples is endorsing the program helps a lot," Buckley says.
 "And we get employees to talk about how easy it is.”